Happy anglers with fins and feathers guides

 Bozeman Fly Fishing Day Trip Duration

 The length of the trip depends on the Bozeman fly fishing destination, water conditions, Montana fish activity, and angler fishing requests.
-The standard day trip is usually a 7-9-hour experience with 5-7 hours on the water - we can tailor the length of the day around your schedule.
+The standard full day trip is usually a 7-9-hour experience with 5-7 hours on the water - we can tailor the length of the day around your schedule.
+When reserving a full day trip, guests are welcome to opt for a shorter day - just let your guide know that you would prefer to be off the river at aspecific time and we will tailor the float to align with your plans.

 Day trip meeting times vary throughout the season.
 Spring and fall trips usually meet between 8 and 9 am.
 Day trips during the summer start between 6 and 7 am.
 We can adjust the meeting and return time to fit your schedule on our guided fly fishing day trips.